AdventOfCode2022-Massey/day07/README.md

 Given the debugged Part 1, the solution to Part 2 was easy.

 The fun has gone now.
+I'll keep going until more like this pop up shortly.
 Enjoy Advent of Code!

 ---